bcwhite-code/brians-blueprints/self-building-spacex.md

 2. More Meteor Defense: In case you're truely paranoid about a meteor getting through on a world where they spawn biters.
 3. Solar Support: Applied to the power switch between the reactor and the main grid, it'll disconnect whenever an outside solar field is supplying significant power even at night.

-There are two bulk provider stations, one fluid and one item.
+There are three bulk provider stations: two fluid and one item.

-The fluid one is configured to fetch and provide sulfulic acid (typically for mining purpores) if it's needed anywhere.
-This can be changed to any other fluid simply by changing the type everywhere around the station.
+One fluid is configured to fetch and provide sulfulic acid (typically for mining purpores).
+The other is set for Petroleum Gas but this can be changed to any other fluid simply by changing the type everywhere around the station.
+Neither will fetch barrels of the set type until there is an LTN requester for that fluid somewhere on the planet.

 Later on, if it's necessary to bring it material in significant quantities, they can be configured in the "bulk" combinator.
 Set the filters in the blue loaders from the red warehouse chests to match and all this will be made available via a rail provider station.
+(Don't remove the existing filter item -- burner miners -- because if the loader becomes "unfiltered" then everything will get sent to the station.)

 The personal rocket allows flying around with a full load of cargo, making it available via logistics, and the re-loading a new rocket for